Ben Brading 5 min read

 • Smart business energy meters – Modern commercial gas and business electricity meters configured to provide automatic meter readings as frequently as every 15 minutes.

-• Half-hourly business electricity meters – These meters provide automatic readings every 30 minutes.
+• Half-hourly business meters – Electricity meters that automatically transmit readings every 30 minutes in energy-intensive commercial buildings.

 • Advanced business gas metersBusiness gas meters that automatically transmit half-hourly meter readings.

-• Sub-meters – Specially installed meters and sensors designed to measure energy usage by specific energy-intensive processes.
+• Sub-meters – Specially installed meters and sensors designed to measure energy usage for specific energy-intensive processes.

 Data communication

-Business energy monitoring systems rely on a centralised platform aggregating real-time consumption data.
+Business energy monitoring systems use a centralised platform that aggregates real-time consumption data from multiple meters.

 Modern monitoring systems are typically cloud-based, with data processing occurring off-site.

-Each energy meter transmits meter readings wirelessly, sending the data over the internet using a 4G or WiFi connection.
+Each energy meter transmits readings wirelessly over a 4G or Wi-Fi connection.

 Data processing and reporting

-Energy monitoring systems use analytics software and machine learning algorithms to transform raw energy data into useful insights.
+Energy monitoring systems use analytics software and algorithms to transform raw energy consumption data into useful insights.

-This section summarises the key features and insights a monitoring system can provide to illustrate the power of business energy monitoring.
+This section summarises the key features of monitoring systems available to businesses in the UK.

 Data visualisation

-• Energy usage line graphs – Show real-time vs. historical consumption trends.
+• Energy usage line graphs – Show real-time versus historical consumption trends.

 • Energy usage bar graphs – Compare energy use by site or department.